iluvdirt/Alfred-Workflows/README.md

 If you don't want to do tags this section will still work, Artist folders will just show up in Album searches and vice versa.

+*Notes*

+Press shift when adding an Artist / Album to clear current playlist first.
+Default action appends album to current playlist.

 **To Listen Section**

 `Under Construction`